evertonwilliamsjr/ELK_Stack_Project/README.md

 - Follow these steps below to create a Load Balancer for Web-1, Web-2 and Web-3 in Azure:
- - i.
-Create a load balancer
+   1. Create a load balancer
- - ii.
-Create a Virtual Machine Web-1 with Availability Set
+   2. Create a Virtual Machine Web-1 with Availability Set
- - iii.
-Create a Virtual Machine Web-2 with Availability Set
+   3. Create a Virtual Machine Web-2 with Availability Set
- - iv.
-Create a Virtual Machine Web-3 with Availability Set
+   4. Create a Virtual Machine Web-3 with Availability Set
- - v.
-Create a Load Balancing Rule
+   5. Create a Load Balancing Rule
- - vi.
-Allow the AzureLoadBalancer Service in Security Group within the Virtual Network
+   6. Allow the AzureLoadBalancer Service in Security Group within the Virtual Network

 - Follow these steps to evaluate the instances of the redundancy for Web-1, Web-2 and Web-3 VMs:
- - i.
-Verify that the DVWA website is accessible from your web browser.
+   1. Verify that the DVWA website is accessible from your web browser.
      -	Open your Chrome browser > in your address bar type: _http://[Load-Balancer-External-IP]/setup.php_
 -	Confirm successful by viewing image: [DVWA Redundancy Test]()
- - ii.
-Stop running Web-1 and Web-2 VMs from the Azure portal.
-Refresh the DVWA webpage and confirm if you still have access.
-[View image]()
+   2. Stop running Web-1 and Web-2 VMs from the Azure portal.
+Refresh the DVWA webpage and confirm if you still have access. *This should look like the previous image.* [View image]()
- - iii.
-Lastly, stop running Web-3 VM to ensure no access to the DVWA website and refresh the DVWA webpage.
+   3. Lastly, stop running Web-3 VM to ensure no access to the DVWA website and refresh the DVWA webpage.
 [View image]()

 ---